timescale/patroni/docs/ENVIRONMENT.rst

 -  **PATRONI\_NAME**: name of the node where the current instance of Patroni is running.
 Must be unique for the cluster.
 -  **PATRONI\_NAMESPACE**: path within the configuration store where Patroni will keep information about the cluster.
 Default value: "/service"
 -  **PATRONI\_SCOPE**: cluster name
--  **PATRONI\_STATIC\_PRIMARY**: enables a few optimizations to ensure that a cluster configured with a static primary will not unnecessarily demote the cluster primary.
-This is useful for cases where a cluster is running as a single-node cluster.
-When this value is configured in the DCS, replicas will refuse to boot until the config value is removed.

 Log
 ---